hoodche/libasm/README.md

 ### CPU (Central Processor Unit) process instructions in our code.
 Different CPU`s process different types of instruction sets (ARM instruction set, X86, X64...).
 But CPU´s only understand 0's and 1's (binary code)!!!!
 ASM is the readable representation of the binary language that the processor understands.
 There's one assembly language per instruction set.

+This project rewrites in x86_64 ASM (in Intel syntax) six functions:
+- Three from the C standard library (strlen, strcpy, strcmp)
+- Two POSIX system calls (write, read)
+- One POSIX string function (strdup)

-This project is written in in x86_64 ASM (in Intel syntax), the assembly language adapted to processors with X64 instruction set, and compiles (assembles) code with nasm assembler.
+x86_64 ASM is assembly language adapted to processors with X64 instruction set.
 64-bit ASM is meant for CPU architectures with 64 bit registers (so we can address much more than 4Gb in RAM!!!!!).
-A specific calling convention and register set is used
+A specific calling convention and register set is used.

 #### Registers in x86_64